What is the DIN Internship Program?

 What are the next steps?

-DIN will review project proposals against the selection criteria.
-If selected, internships will be advertised through DIN’s communication channels and promoted across DIN universities.
+Proposal Review: DIN will assess all submitted project proposals.
+Selected internships will be promoted via DIN’s communication channels and circulated across partner universities.

-Internship hosts will receive a list of suitable candidates for their projects and will be asked to shortlist candidates for interviews.
+Candidate Matching: Internship hosts will receive a list of suitable PhD candidates and will be asked to shortlist applicants for interviews.

-Once the agreement is signed, the internships can commence, and the start date will be agreed between a host organisation and a student.
-DIN will transfer the internship top-up scholarship to the student’s supervisor at the DIN university, who will arrange the payment for the individual student.
+Internship Commencement: After the agreement is in place, the internship can begin on a mutually agreed start date.
+DIN will transfer the top-up scholarship to the student’s academic supervisor, who will facilitate the payment to the student.

 FAQ